eagronin/market-basket-prepare/README.md

 We can see that the mismatch resulted from one damaged item that has been returned.

 Let's remove all the returned items (i.e., items with negative Quantity) from the data.
-From looking further at the data it  appears that there are also a number of items with zero quantity.
+From looking further at the data, it  appears that there are also a number of items with zero quantity.
 Let's remove these observations as well:

 ```R
 nrow(items[items$Quantity <= 0,])